Published on May 13, 2020 by Hazen Plastic

 - A quality moisturizer.
 Hydration is essential for smooth, supple-looking skin.
 Make sure your daily skincare routine includes a quality moisturizer with ingredients such as hyaluronic acid or glycerin.
 And don’t forget to moisturize from the inside out by drinking plenty of water!

 - A retinol serum.
 The consistent use of a retinol product is extremely beneficial for anti-aging purposes.
-Retinol helps increase collagen in the skin and promotes cell turnover to keep skin glowing.
+Retinol helps increase collagen in the skin and promotes cell turnover to keep the skin glowing.
 Our team can ship medical-grade retinol skin care products directly to your home upon request.

 3 Things to Avoid

 - Stress.
 It’s easy to feel overwhelmed during a global pandemic.
 But when we are stressed, we tend to frown and furrow our brows; repeatedly making these facial expressions can cause new lines and wrinkles to form.
-Look for ways to minimize sources of stress, whether that involves listening to calming music, practicing visualization exercises or getting some exercise.
+Look for ways to minimize sources of stress, whether that involves listening to calming music, practicing visualization exercises, or getting some exercise.

 - Smoking.
 Smoking narrows your blood vessels and prevents your skin from getting the nutrients it needs to look smooth and luminous.